mbenfriha/ying-yang-react/README.md

 Ramda has a more focused goal.

-Ramda use pattern like iterable, transducer, curry.

-Ramda can implement Fantasy Land algebraic data-structure if needed (https://github.com/fantasyland/fantasy-land).
+Ramda implement Fantasy Land algebraic data-structure (https://github.com/fantasyland/fantasy-land).

 Ramda is designed specifically for a functional programming style, one that makes it easy to create functional pipelines, one that never mutates user data.